zerorisc/expo/hw/ip_templates/otp_ctrl/doc/theory_of_operation.md

 Write access to a partition can be permanently locked when software determines it will no longer make any updates to that partition.
 To lock, an integrity constant is calculated and programmed alongside the other data of that partition.
-The size of that integrity constant depends on the partition size granule, and is either 32bit or 64bit.
+The size of that integrity constant is always 64bit.
 The memory map detailing these can be found in the [Programmer's Guide](programmers_guide.md#direct-access-memory-map).

 Once the "integrity digest" is non-zero, no further updates are allowed.
 If the partition is secret, software is in addition no longer able to read its contents (see [Secret vs Non-Secret Partitions](#secret-vs-non-secret-partitions)).

-In hardware partitions, the digest itself is **ALWAYS** readable.
+In partitions with hardware digest, the digest itself is **ALWAYS** readable.
 In partitions where read access is controlled by a READ_LOCK CSR the digest is only readable if that CSR is set.
 This gives software an opportunity to confirm that the locking operation has proceeded correctly, and if not, scrap the part immediately.